 General Education Requirements 42

 English 1301, 1302, and three hours sophomore literature

+Fine Arts (three hours from music, theatre, fine arts, art, or equivalent) 3

+Religion 1320 and 1330 6

+History

+Political Science 2305

+Social Science (CJUS, ECON, GEOG, PSYC, SOCI) 3

+Physical Activity - KINE 1238 2

+Science (must be lab science) 4

+Mathematics 1342 and three additional hours 6

+^{} May require 12 hours, four semesters of foreign language, depending on major selected.

+Speech 1311 or 1315 .3

+GENERAL EDUCATION REQUIREMENTS FOR ALL BACHELOR OF

+SCIENCE DEGREES

+General Education Requirements 46

+English 1301, 1302, and three hours sophomore literature

 Fine Arts (three hours from music, theatre, fine arts, art, or equivalent)

-Religion 1320 and 1330
+Religion 1320 and 1330 6

 History

 Political Science 2305

 Social Science (CJUS, ECON, GEOG, PSYC, SOCI) 3

 Physical Activity - KINE 1238

 Science (must be lab science)

-Mathematics 1342 and three additional hours 6
+Mathematics 6

+Speech 1311, 1315, or 1318 3

-\ May require 12 hours, four semesters of foreign language, depending on major selected.
+NOTE: Specific departmental requirements may apply depending on major selected.

-Speech 1311 or 1315 GENERAL EDUCATION REQUIREMENTS FOR ALL BACHELOR OF SCIENCE DEGREES General Education Requirements46 English 1301, 1302, and three hours sophomore literature9 Fine Arts (three hours from music, theatre, fine arts, art, or equivalent) Religion 1320 and 1330 History Social Science (CJUS, ECON, GEOG, PSYC, SOCI) Physical Activity - KINE 1238 Science (must be lab science)8 Mathematics6 Speech 1311, 1315, or 13183 NOTE: Specific departmental requirements may apply depending on major selected.
-REQUIREMENTS FOR THE BACHELOR OF SCIENCE IN EDUCATION Specific course recommendations may vary depending on area and level of certification.
+Specific course recommendations may vary depending on area and level of certification.
 Consult the academic departmental section for additional information.

+Professional Education Requirements

+Speech 1311 or 1315

-Professional Education Requirements To enroll in professional development courses in Teacher Education, a student must have sophomore standing and have a cumulative grade point average (GPA) of 2.75 or above.
+To enroll in professional development courses in Teacher Education, a student must have sophomore standing and have a cumulative grade point average (GPA) of 2.75 or above.
 For a comprehensive explanation of professional education requirements for teacher certification, consult the Department of Teacher Education section in this catalog.

-Content Area Requirements Requirements for each academic area are listed under each department's heading.
+Content Area Requirements

+Requirements for each academic area are listed under each department's heading.
 Various certification options are detailed in the same section.

-Total: Minimum one hundred twenty-two (122) semester hours REQUIREMENTS FOR THE BACHELOR OF SCIENCE IN NURSING See School of Nursing for Specific Requirements.
-REQUIREMENTS FOR THE BACHELOR OF MUSIC See Department of Music for Specific Requirements.
-TEXAS GENERAL EDUCATION CORE CURRICULUM Public colleges and universities in Texas participate in the "Texas General Education Core Curriculum."
+Total: Minimum one hundred twenty-two (122) semester hours

+REQUIREMENTS FOR THE BACHELOR OF SCIENCE IN NURSING

+See School of Nursing for Specific Requirements.

+REOUIREMENTS FOR THE BACHELOR OF MUSIC

+See Department of Music for Specific Requirements.

+TEXAS GENERAL EDUCATION CORE CURRICULUM

+Public colleges and universities in Texas participate in the "Texas General Education Core Curriculum."
 Students who enroll at a Texas public university or college have degree requirements which include a general education core curriculum.
-Every public institution in Texas has a Core which is designed to provide a solid foundation for a college education and make transfers between and among Texas institutions of higher education as smooth and seamless as possible.
+Every public institution in Texas has a Core, which is designed to provide a solid foundation for a college education and make transfers between and among Texas institutions of higher education as smooth and seamless as possible.

 ETBU voluntarily participates in this initiative to facilitate transfer.
-All core requirements met through the Texas General Education Core Curriculum are transferable to ETBU in the following categories: English-Composition and Literature 010 - Communication (English rhetoric/composition) will also include sophomore level literature from 040 Humanities Speech Communication 011 - Communication (1311, 1315, or 1318) Mathematics and Sciences
+All core requirements met through the Texas General Education Core Curriculum are transferable to ETBU in the following categories:

+English-Composition and Literature

+010 - Communication (English rhetoric/composition) will also include sophomore level literature from 040 Humanities

+011 - Communication (1311, 1315, or 1318)

+Mathematics and Sciences